 What we don't know is what effects this "always on" digital culture are having on our health, relationships, and communities -- especially when it comes to kids.
 The truth is, technology is changing and evolving at a rapid pace, and research simply isn't keeping up.
 And with research we can come up with informed solutions and strategies to ensure kids' and families' digital well-being.

 That's why we're excited about the Children and Media Research Advancement Act (CAMRA), a bipartisan and bicameral bill recently introduced by Senators Ed Markey (D-Mass.), Ben Sasse (R-Neb.), Roy Blunt (R-Mo.), Brian Schatz (D-Hawaii), Susan Collins (R-Maine), and Michael Bennet (D-Colo.) as well as Representatives John Delaney (D-Md.) and Ted Budd (R-N.C.).
-The bill would direct the National Institutes of Health to conduct and support research on media and tech's impact on the health and well-being of kids.
+The bill would direct the National Institutes of Health to conduct and support research on media and tech's impact on the health and well-being of kids and teens.
 As the largest public funder of biomedical research in the world, the National Institutes of Health has the unparalleled ability to support long-term and meaningful research.